proteanhq/protean/docs/guides/domain-definition/identity.md

 # Identity

-When IDENTITY_TYPE is INTEGER, Strings that have valid integers or UUIDs are allowed
+When identity_type is INTEGER, Strings that have valid integers or UUIDs are allowed